simplex-chat/simplex-chat/README.md

 $ simplex-chat -d alice
 ```

 Running above, for example, would create `alice.chat.db` and `alice.agent.db` database files in current directory.
-Client's database is dependent on specific agent database, so it wouldn't make sense to mix them with different installation's database files.

 The default SMP server is `smp1.simplex.im#pLdiGvm0jD1CMblnov6Edd/391OrYsShw+RgdfR0ChA=` (base-64 encoded string after server host is the transport key digest) - it is pre-configured in the app.